norvig/paip-lisp/docs/chapter13.md

  (dbg 'search ";; Search: ~a" (problem-states prob)))
 ```

-The generic functions that remain to be defined are `goal-p, probl em-combiner,` and `problem-successors`.
+The generic functions that remain to be defined are `goal-p`, `problem-combiner`, and `problem-successors`.
 We will address `goal-p` first, by recognizing that for many problems we will be searching for a state that is `eql` to a specified goal state.
 We define the class `eql-problem` to refer to such problems, and specify `goal-p` for that class.
 Note that we make it possible to specify the goal when a problem is created, but not to change the goal: